2001 Ugandan presidential election

 Presidential elections were held in Uganda on 12 March 2001.
-The incumbent Yoweri Museveni won 69% of the vote and was elected to a second term.
+The incumbent Yoweri Museveni received 69% of the vote and was elected to a second term.
 All candidates were independents, as political parties were banned at the time.
-Voter turnout was 70.3%.
+Voter turnout was 70%.

 Candidates

 Yoweri Museveni was running for his second term in office in 2001.
 He took power in 1986 after winning a guerrilla war against President Tito Okello.
 Museveni's main rival was four-time rival Kizza Besigye, who was Museveni's personal physician and a military officer who broke ties with the NRM government in 2001.

 Results

 Post-election events

 Besigye did not concede the race but instead requested a formal vote recount on the basis of voter fraud.
 Museveni also claimed that there was a "rigging" of the vote, albeit in Besigye's favour; he also remarked that he should have won 75% of the vote instead.
 The independent election watchdog Election Monitoring Group found voter fraud to be minimal.
 The same day after results were announced, a pipe bomb exploded in downtown Kampala, killing one woman; a similar explosion occurred on a minibus headed towards the capital, injuring three people.
 However, it was not immediately clear if the explosions were related to the presidential election.
 In a majority decision, the Supreme Court of Uganda subsequently rejected Besigye's petition for a recount.
 Shortly after being elected to a second term as president, Museveni pledged to step down before the next election but subsequently walked back on his promise.